devopsdays/devopsdays-web/content/events/2024-geneva/program/accelerating-ml-development-running-locally-or-scaled-out.md

 +++

 Local development can be slow and debugging difficult when training machine learning models.
-This hands-on lab will demonstrate how to `(huggingface/)accelerate` your development experience by enabling you to seamlessly run your training script locally or scaled out on the cloud without any code changes.
-Attendees will learn best practices for structuring code to isolate the training script, leveraging containers for environment consistency, and integrating with Amazon SageMaker.
+This hands-on lab will demonstrate how to your development experience by enabling you to seamlessly run your training script locally or scaled out on the cloud without any code changes.
+Attendees will learn best practices for structuring code to isolate the train ing script, leveraging containers for environment consistency, and integrating with Amazon SageMaker.